 We are proposing to further develop our charges for parking in Merton, based on vehicle emissions.
-If you live, work, travel, drive or park in Merton please tell us your views on the proposed changes by 23 October.

 The principle of emission-based charging is that the less polluting your vehicle is, the less you pay, and the more polluting, the more you pay.

 There are very few direct levers available to stimulate a change in driver behaviour, and we believe that the rationale for reviewing emission charging is about giving people the right nudge and taking the opportunity to make better, less damaging choices such as walking and cycling, but if that is not possible which are more environmentally vehicle friendly is used where possible.

 We are not prepared to ignore our responsibilities to deliver cleaner local air at a time when the current situation has been described as a public health and climate emergency.